Fegelein21/XEmuera/Readme/EmueraEE_readme (English).txt

 ・Can assign variable name to ERH variables
 Like CSV variables.
 Using [VariableName].csv(in CSV directory) or [VariableName].ERD(in ERB directory) file.

+・GETMEMORYUSAGE()
+Return memory usage of Emuera(byte).

+・CLEARMEMORY()
+Freeing up memory used by Emuera and return freeing memory size(byte).

 ・UPDATECHECK
 Browse server and check for new version.